fhnw-imvs/fhnw-idb/data-acquisition/CircuitPython/grove_ultrasonic_ranger/README.md

-# Controlling a Chainable RGB LED
+# Controlling a Ultrasonic Ranger
-How to control the *Chainable RGB LED* with CircuitPython.
+How to control the *Ultrasonic Ranger* with CircuitPython.

 ## Running the example
 * Set up the [hardware](#Hardware), connect it to your computer via USB.